Gawthorpe Hall - Flicker by Catherine Bertola

-The above image gives an impression of what you will see at Flicker (c) Catherine Bertola
+The above image gives an impression of Flicker (c) Catherine Bertola

 Flicker was inspired by the artist's first visit to the Hall, when she discovered a family photograph album from the early 20th Century.
 Catherine was struck by the difference between the rooms as they currently appear and the photographic images.
 From this the idea developed to try and recreate a sense of how the spaces in the Hall may have looked at different moments in time.